Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 Recruitment has been a key problem.
 Leicester have excelled in this area for many years, and were an example to so many other clubs, so this has been a shocking failure of late.

 Leicester spent more than £70m on Patson Daka, Boubakary Soumare, Jannick Westergaard and Ryan Bertrand last season.
-This season, they've spent more than £50m on Harry Souttar, Wout Faes, Tete and Victor Kristiansen.
+This season, they have spent more than £50m on Harry Souttar, Wout Faes, Tete and Victor Kristiansen.

-Quite simply, they haven't got £120m worth of quality for that spend, based on this season's performances.
-Those new signings just haven't had the impact for which they were bought.
+Quite simply, they have not got £120m worth of quality for that spend based on this season's performances.
+Those new signings just have not had the impact for which they were bought.

 Some of those transfers were made at the height of a crippling injury crisis, when there was a need for more fit players on the training pitch.
 Nevertheless, Leicester's recent transfer dealings have cost them dearly.